nfredrik/mickarucken/README.md

 My host operation system is MacOs/Unix.

 I have tried different type of Integrated Development Environments, IDEs, like Pycharm, VScode and Thonny.
-Thonny worked best when it comes to loading and commence execution on the target, i.e. Pico W, so I picked Thonny.
+Thonny worked best when it comes to detect, load files and commence execution on the target, i.e. Pico W, so I picked Thonny.
 The other two have better support when comes to programming python, but since project is small it works well with Thonny.

 #### Flash Micropython to Raspberry Pico W